remix-run/remix-website/data/posts/say-goodbye-to-spinnageddon.md

 ## Comparisons

 Let's start with just watching the comparison for loading a specific invoice.
-We'll use WebPageTest.org for this comparison which will run the test three times and choose the fastest time.
+We'll use [WebPageTest.org](https://webpagetest.org) for this comparison which will run the test three times and choose the median time.
 We'll also try it first in good conditions and then in poor conditions.

 [<figcaption>Fast Device, Virginia, Cable</figcaption>][virginia-comparison]